nathnim/track_and_count/README.md

 - run_tracker_on_colab.ipynb shows how to run the tracker on google colab.
 - folder 'theory' contains the slides with summary of theoretical approaches

-## Voting act
+## Voting.
+Problem statement.

-Since our primary task is to count the number of unique voters, it is important to define the voting act in a more precise way.
+Since our primary task is to count the number of unique voters but not the total number of people in a room (some people like kids often just accomany the people who vote), it is important to define the voting act in a more precise way.
+Both an urn and voters are identified using the YOLOv5 detector which put a bounding box around each of them.
+To vote, a person must come close to an urn and spend a certain amount of time around it (i.e. the distance between the centroids must be within a certain critical radius).
+This
+"certain amount of time" is necessary to differintiate between people who pass by and who actually vote.

+**Parameters**
+- Critical radius
+- Minimum interaction time

 ## Unique people counter